 If you feel like splashing out on a getaway with a little more luxury, our ultimate indulgence options are the perfect fit for you.

 Kingscliff is home to the famous Salt Beach, a huge stretch of blue ocean and white sand that has been used for weddings and as a popular holiday destination for years.
-Peppers Salt Resort and Spa and the Mantra on Salt Beach (pictured) resorts are buzzing with kids in peak holiday seasons, but with the air of luxury that parents crave.
+Peppers Salt Resort and Spa and the Mantra on Salt Beach (above) resorts are buzzing with kids in peak holiday seasons, but with the air of luxury that parents crave.
 When your not lounging by the pool, the onsite restaurants at the Mantra in particular are simply delicious- some of the best Tweed Heads has to offer.

 Just 2 and a half hours from Sydney, Port Stephens has often been called a nature playground for all the natural beauty it boasts.
-In particular, the Ramada Resort Shoal Bay (pictured) has frequently been rated among the best resorts for families wanting luxury as well.
+In particular, the Ramada Resort Shoal Bay (pictured above) has frequently been rated among the best resorts for families wanting luxury as well.
 The whole family will feel immersed in nature with activities such as fishing, whale spotting, sand dune quad biking, swimming and of course, plenty of relaxing in the sun.
 This is where luxury meets family needs.

 A LITTLE FURTHER AWAY

 These ones are more than a couple of hours drive, but boast some of the best kids clubs in Australia!